-Aerospace companies in Georgia can:
+Aerospace companies in Georgia will:

-- Maintain competitive edge by direct collaboration with key state contacts and aerospace industry leaders
+- Maintain competitive edge by establishing strategic partnerships with Robins Air Force Base, key state contacts and other aerospace industry leaders.

-- Lower tax burdens with robust tax incentives
+- Lower costs with robust tax incentives.